widelands/widelands-website/README.txt

 Used python version
 -------------------

-Currently the website depends on python 2.7.
+Currently, the website depends on python 2.7.
 In case you have python 3 as default (like on arch-linux), you have to adjust the python relevant commands to use python 2.7.
-F.e. 'virtualenv2 wlwebsite' creates a virtualenvironment using python 2.7.
-If the virtualenvironment is activated, python 2.7 will be become standard for executing python code in this shell.
+E.g. 'virtualenv2 wlwebsite' creates a virtualenvironment using python 2.7.
+If the virtualenvironment is activated, python 2.7 will become standard for executing python code in this shell.

 Setting up the local environment
 --------------------------------